IELTS 5.0

 What you’ll do

-• Attend training in person or via Zoom in one on one sessions with our IELTS trainers.
+Attend training in person or via Zoom in one on one sessions with Mark.
 These sessions are each one hour long and you will typically attend two sessions a week.
 These sessions can be on different days or back to back.

-• Complete writing tasks and submit them using our online platform.
-These written essays will be assessed by our trainer and discussed in detail with you during one on one training sessions.
+Complete writing tasks and submit them.
+These written essays will be assessed by Mark and discussed in detail with you during one on one training sessions.

-• Prepare for IELTS speaking using our self-study materials and then participate in highly realistic practice exercises during one on one sessions with your IELTS trainer.
+Prepare for IELTS speaking using our self-study materials and then participate in highly realistic practice exercises during one on one sessions with Mark

-• Receive constant feedback on your performance in speaking and writing tasks that enables you and your trainer to focus work on where it will be the most productive.
+Receive constant feedback on your performance in speaking and writing tasks that enables you and Mark to focus work on where it will be the most productive.

 FAQs